In Our Lifetime (Marvin Gaye album): Conception

-An ill-fated reunion with Janis around this time led Gaye, high on cocaine, to point a knife to Janis's heart, causing another separation.
+An ill-fated reunion with Janis around this time led Gaye, high on cocaine and mushrooms, to point a knife to Janis's heart, causing another separation.
 Around this time, Gaye tried finishing his Love Man album but instead of presenting the album with upbeat lyrics, some of the songs dealt with his own life.
 In the song, "Dance 'N Be Happy", for example, while the chorus repeated "let's dance and be happy", the lyrics, which Marvin sung off the top of his head in falsetto, revealed his anguish at the fallout of his marriage to Janis, even accusing her of making him "uptight".
 After hearing a mix in Honolulu, a disillusioned Gaye shelved the album, fearing his music career was over.
 One day, severely depressed, Gaye ingested a full ounce of cocaine, in his first suicide attempt since the late 1960s, thinking he would die.
 He later told David Ritz, "I'd given up.
 The problems were too big for me.
 I just wanted to be left alone and blow my brains on high-octane toot.
 It would be a slow but relatively pleasant death, certainly less messy than a gun."
 During this time, British concert promoter Jeffrey Krueger got contact with Gaye through drug dealers.
 Krueger, with help from Gaye's friend Jewel Price, convinced Gaye to sober up and start a European tour, Gaye's first since 1976.
 The tour, which took place in 1980, featured performances in Germany, Austria, France, Italy, Switzerland, The Netherlands and England.
 The tour ended on a bad note after Gaye failed to show up on time for a command performance for Princess Margaret, leaving Krueger to sue him for breach of contract; eventually, Gaye and Krueger settled their dispute without having to go to trial.

 Gaye, now scared of a possible arrest warrant for avoiding the IRS, decided to settle in London where he partook on the city's nightlife and suffered a relapse.
 By now, Gaye had learned of freebasing while living in London and would spend weeks getting high.
-Gaye also began to reevaluate the Love Man album stating "I had to do something for money, but I also had an obligation - to the truth.
+Gaye also began to reevaluate the Love Man album stating "I had to do something for money, but I also had an obligation—to the truth.
 Motown wasn't giving me a cent 'cause they were yelling how they'd spent a fortune on the Love Man cover and here I was holed up in Hawaii telling them the love man was dead.
 He was.
 The love man was me and I needed to stop that shit."
 Gaye rethought the album's concept and said he "saw how silly I'd been.
 Who needed another record moanin' and bitchin' 'bout some woman?
 Why did I have to regain my throne as the sex king?
 Who cared about competing with Michael Jackson and Prince?
 Look what was happening with the world.
 I had a message to spread.
 I had my theme."